In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 Tapping, Drilling, Turning, Face milling, and Shoulder milling are some of the common functions that a CNC milling machine can perform.

-CNC Milling machines have configurations starting from 3 axes, up to six-axis.
+CNC Milling machines have configurations starting from 3 axes, up to 6-axis.

-In the most basic 3-axis CNC, the three axes represent the X axis (horizontal), Y axis (horizontal), and Z axis (depth) movements.
+In the most basic 3-axis CNC, the three axes represent the X-axis (left-right), Y-axis (front-back), and Z-axis (up-down) movements.

 CNC milling machines are quite large and expensive when compared to other CNC machines like CNC routers.

-Okuma, Haas, and DMG Mori are some of the popular large CNC milling machine manufacturers.
+Okuma, Haas, and DMG Mori are some of the popular professional-level CNC milling machine manufacturers.

 2. CNC Router